Warped (song): Music video

 While piecing together the final components of the album, the band recorded a video for "Warped", which was released on August 9, 1995.
 They asked Flea's brother-in-law, Gavin Bowden, to direct it.
 The video featured members of the band scantily clad and posing in rather sexual manners and it involved Kiedis and Navarro kissing towards the end as a way of breaking the monotony of cumbersome video recording.
 Thinking nothing of it, they continued to shoot and finished several days later.
 Warner Bros., however, saw the video and instantly wanted it thrown away, considering it to be unmarketable and that the kiss and homoerotic imagery would alienate a large portion of the band's fan base.
 The band came to a consensus to let the kiss remain on the final cut, prompting a backlash from the more conservative segments of their audience, who took offense at the action.
 Kiedis said of the situation: "If they couldn't accept what we were doing, we didn't need them anymore."

+Live performances

+"Warped" made its live debut on May 31, 1994, at a surprise show in Los Angeles which was over a year before the song and album were released.
+Another notable performance of the song was during their co-headlining set at Woodstock 1994 however this and other earlier live versions featured slightly different lyrics as the song had yet to be completed in the studio.
+The band would also perform the song at the 1995 MTV Video Music Awards.
+"Warped" became one of the band's most performed songs from One Hot Minute during the One Hot Minute tour however like a majority of the songs from that album, it hasn't been performed live since that tour with its last performance coming on July 9, 1996, in France.

+During live performances of "Warped", the band sometimes played a sample of the song "Three Days" by Jane's Addiction (former band of then-guitarist Dave Navarro) at the end of the song.